 The right-of-use asset is subsequently depreciated using the straight-line method from the commencement date to the end of the lease term.
-The estimated useful lives of the right-of-use assets are determined on the same basis as those of property and equipment.
 In addition, the right-of-use asset is periodically reduced by impairment losses, if any, and adjusted for certain remeasurements of the lease liability.